Kshama Sawant: 2019 election

 The 2019 Seattle City Council election gained national attention after Amazon spent an unprecedented $1.5 million on the campaign.
-The company, which is the largest private employer in the city, contributed the funds to a political action committee operated by the Seattle Metropolitan Chamber of Commerce which backs candidates the chamber considers to be more "business-friendly".
-The PAC supported Sawant's opponent in the race.
-Amazon became increasingly involved in city council politics after the passage of the Seattle head tax in 2018, which would have cost the company $11 million annually in order to fund public housing and homeless services.
-Shortly after enacting the tax, the city council voted 7–2 to repeal it, with Sawant being one of the two dissenters.
+The company, which is the largest private employer in the city, contributed the funds to Civic Alliance for Sound Economy (CASE), a political action committee operated by the Seattle Metropolitan Chamber of Commerce, which backed candidates the chamber considers to be more "business-friendly."
+The PAC supported Orion in the race, who said that he "didn’t realize CASE had political positions."
+The race would become the most expensive race in Seattle.